Imagine that you're an employee of Company A.

 Today, those might sound like fundamentals of management.
 But, they weren't always.
 When Elton Mayo drew these conclusions of the human relations theory, these were actually considered quite groundbreaking.
 They contradicted previous management concepts that viewed employees as productivity machines.

 Use this as your guide to understand the fundamentals of the human relation theory and implement these strategies within your own team.
-They'll help you build a positive culture where your employees feel valued and supported-and not like another cog in a wheel.
+They'll help you build a positive culture where your employees feel valued and supported - not like another cog in a wheel.

 “What an awesome way to get better at collaborating with my teammates!
 Thumbs up Marlee!“